PrefectHQ/prefect/docs/guides/state-change-hooks.md

 # State Change Hooks

-State change hooks execute code in response to changes in flow or task run states, enabling you to define actions for specific state transitions in a workflow.
+You've read about how [state change hooks execute code in response to changes in flow or task run states](/concepts/states/#state-change-hooks), enabling you to define actions for specific state transitions in a workflow.
+Now let's create some real-world examples of state change hooks.

 ## Example use cases